ga-wdi-lessons/react-intro/readme.md

 ### Stop / Catch Up / Investigate

 Take some time and look at what's been generated.
-Specifically look in `App.js` and `index.js`/
+Specifically look in `App.js` and `index.js`

 ---

 ## Components

-One of the snarky comments made about react when it was first open sourced was.
-"Rethinking established best practices".
+One of the snarky comments made about react when it was first made open source was, "Rethinking established best practices".
 Traditionally we're used to a more MVC approach for separation of concerns.
 In react, we want to move towards more of a component based separation of concerns.
 When taking a look at Facebook, you could think of each status post as a mini-component in react.
 And a list of those updates, is a component that contains several of those mini-components.
 You could take that one step further and think of the Facebook app, as one giant component with several components within it.
-(Things like the list of status updates, the friends list, the header, etc...)
+(Things like the list of status updates, the friends list, the header, etc..)

 ### You Do: Identifying Components (10 minutes / 0:35)

 > 5 minutes exercise.
 5 minutes review.

 Break into pairs and take a look at CraigsList.
 Identify the visual "components" the website is comprised of.
 We suggest using markers to draw these out on your table!
-So something like this...
+So something like this..

 ![Component diagram](http://maketea.co.uk/images/2014-03-05-robust-web-apps-with-react-part-1/wireframe_deconstructed.png)

-As you're drawing this out, think about the following questions...
+As you're drawing this out, think about the following questions..
 * Where do you see "nested components"?
 Where do you not?
 * Are there any components that share the same structure?
 * Of these similar components, what is different about them?